 WordPress.org VS. WordPress.com

-If you have just found out about WordPress it is easy to get confused about WordPress.com & WordPress.org.
-To clarify this confusion, we have listed a few major differences below between the two WordPress options.
+If you have just found out about WordPress, then you must be confused between the two options.
+To clarify the confusion, we have listed a few major differences below between the two.

 The first major difference between the two is who actually host your website.